sergiomauz/RoR-Personal-Teaching/README.md

 ## Live Demo
-[Personal Teaching API](https://ror-personal-teaching-backend.herokuapp.com/api/v1/).
+- [Personal Teaching API](https://ror-personal-teaching-backend.herokuapp.com/api/v1/).
+See the documentation before to use.
+- [API Documentation](https://ror-personal-teaching-backend.herokuapp.com/apipiedoc).
 See the documentation before to use.

 ## How to Install